ktoll2/Tabkeeper/CONTRIBUTING.md

 ```

 `make test`/`npm test` compiles and runs the extension test suite (`vscode/src/test/`) against a
-real VS Code test host — on Linux this needs a virtual display (`xvfb-run -a make test`), which is
+real VS Code test host (on Linux this needs a virtual display: `xvfb-run -a make test`), which is
 what CI uses.
 Manual testing is also available via `F5` with `vscode/` open in VS Code.
 Package a
 `.vsix` with `make package` (`npx --yes @vscode/vsce package`), which also stamps the package to
-match the repo-root `VERSION` file's value (see "Versioning and releases" above — both platforms
+match the repo-root `VERSION` file's value (see "Versioning and releases" above; both platforms
 share that one source of truth).

 ## Change guidelines